Quitch/GW-AI-Overhaul/README.md

 - More Pew Pew will cause some units modified by tech card to show incorrect stats and range circles.
 - Selection and combat grouping mods e.g. Air Scout Select, can cause the AI to use these units incorrectly.
-- Modifiers are not applied to weapons and ammo not in use in the base game
+- Modifiers are not applied to weapons and ammo not in use in the base game e.g. Skitter ammo

 ## Recommended mods